xy-kasumi/Spark-pulser/README.md

   * purpose: validate & iterate on "sweep" patterns without physical experiments
 * sim-3PRR: 3PRR mechanism simulator
   * purpose: validate 3PRR mechanism design
-* identity: contains project's visual identity such as logo
+* brand: contains project's visual identity such as logo

 These are useful resources to further the development of the machine and/or the Spark project.